eugenebokhan/eugenebokhan.github.io/_posts/2021-05-14-introduction-to-metal-compute-part-four.md

 />
 </p>

-The top line looks like the correct brightness scale to the our eyes with consistent differences.
-The funny thing is that when we're talking about the physical brightness of light e.g. amount of photons leaving the display, the bottom line actually displays the correct brightness.
+The top line looks like the correct brightness scale to our eyes with consistent differences.
+The funny thing is that when we’re talking about the physical brightness of light, e.g., the number of photons leaving the display, the bottom line actually displays the correct brightness.

 Now, look at the chart below.
 It depicts the difference of light perceivation between human eyes and a digital camera.